Search & Navigation

 |Remember last search|| |

-ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go To File, and Go to Text actions.
+ReSharper can remember the last input that you used to find something with Search Everywhere/Go to Type, Go to Symbol, Go To File, and Go to Text actions.
 When this option is selected, ReSharper will also use your current selection in the editor as the initial search query.
-For example, you can select a file name in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.
+For example, you can select a filename in a string and then press Ctrl+Shift+N to search for files in your solution that match this name.

 |Go to Usage: if there is only one result, navigate without displaying the list|